Home Health Care Agencies

 Frequently Asked Questions

-Are there any financial assistance programs for home health care in Virginia?
+Are there financial aid options for home health care in Virginia?

-Yes, Virginia offers Medicaid waivers and other state-funded programs to help cover the costs of home health care for eligible seniors.
+Yes, Virginia offers Medicaid waivers and other programs like the CCC Plus waiver to help cover home health care costs for eligible seniors.

-What types of services do home health care agencies in Virginia provide?
+What services do home health care agencies in Virginia provide?

 Sources